Links

 FF3-related links

 The current host of the Sheet, which automatically sets them apart from most of the other sites here.
-While they try to make their game coverage as complete as they possibly can, I'd go there for the fanfiction and fanart myself if you came looking for FF6 info (simply put, if you found your way here, you either found it from CoN itself or GameFAQs, so it's not like I have to tell you much about the place), however they also cover FF1, FF4 & 5, and FFT, so you could at least check that out.
-Also, don't be afraid to visit the board; the rules may be more strict than most other sites (at least from what I've seen), but it has become a good alternative to the G'FAQs board otherwise, what with Ogopogo, Djibriel, and Caesar turning it into another FF6 hacker's playground. :P
+While they try to make their game coverage as complete as they possibly can, I'd go there for the fanfiction and fanart myself if you came looking for FF6 info (simply put, if you found your way here, you either found it from CoN itself or GameFAQs, so it's not like I have to tell you much about the place), however they also cover FF1, FF4, 5, 7 and FFT, along with Chrono Trigger, so you could at least check that out.

 Cless' site.
 You can find Cless' outdated FF6 offsets guide here along with his patches, which include a script relocation/ROM expanding patch and a hardtype hack.
 If you check out the offsets guide, you can see what my first public FF3 ROM hacking contribution was, way back when. :)